Welcome to my daily painting blog.

 Light Show 3"x3" oil on masonite panel $45

 The skies in Michigan go grey by the end of october and generally stay that way until the end of March.
 But Summer evenings here are often spectacular.
 Perhaps this is only perception.
 It could be that sun deprivation for a goodly part of the year produces in us an exaggerated sense of what is spectacular.
 If so, then it is a willing delusion.
-But when I consider the heavens, I am amazed at the absolute balance necessary for life to exist here.
-And the intricate engineering behind a single snowflake makes the greyest sky a thing of infinite wonder and beauty so that when I am treated to a more colorful light show, my awe at God's handiwork is simply magnified.

 Wednesday, August 27